-Christmas is December 25; Valentine's Day is February 14; Halloween is October 31 -- but when is Easter?
-Each year we have to look at a calendar to find out when Easter is, for this moveable feast can occur any time from March 22 to April 25.
+Christmas is December 25; Valentine's Day is February 14; Halloween is October 31 – but when is Easter?
+Each year we have to look at a calendar to find out the date of this major Christian holiday because this moveable feast can occur any time from March 22 to April 25.
 Why is this so?
+Why isn’t Easter the same day every year like other holidays?

-Many of the churches had various periods of fasting before Easter.
-Some had one or two days, others several weeks.
-At the end of the sixth century, Pope Gregory I established a forty day period of fasting and repentance, using the forty of Israel, Moses, Elijah, and Jesus in the wilderness as patterns to follow.
-It was Gregory who fixed the beginning of Lent as Ash Wednesday, with ashes placed on the head as a reminder that "dust thou art and to dust returneth."
+Many early churches observed various periods of fasting before Easter.
+Some churches fasted for one or two days, while others fasted for several weeks.
+At the end of the sixth century, Pope Gregory I established a 40-day period of fasting and repentance, using the 40 years or days of Israel, Moses, Elijah, and Jesus in the wilderness as patterns to follow.
+We now call this 40-day period Lent.
+It was Gregory who fixed the beginning of Lent as Ash Wednesday, with ashes placed on the head as a reminder that "dust you are and to dust you will return” (Genesis 3:19).

 Christians in the Roman empire made a special Lenten food of flour, salt, and water, since meat and dairy foods were forbidden during Lent.
 Because Lent was a season of penance and devotion, the dough was shaped into the form of two arms crossed in prayer.
 In Latin, "little arms" is bracellae.
 When the food was taken to Germany, it was called a brezel or a pretzel.
 The oldest known picture of a pretzel may be in a manuscript from the fifth century in the Vatican.
 Pretzels are still an item of Lenten food in many parts of Europe and are sometimes distributed to the poor in the cities.